 Well it wasn't too bad for him, we did spent the day before exploring Arch Canyon.
 Little did he know I was using Arch Canyon to scout for the ruins.
 Unfortunately I was unable to spot the ruins from the bottom of Arch Canyon but there are several interesting ruins in the canyon itself not to mention the arches.

+We were actually spending the week at our 11A4 Moab Vacation Rental, but we knew this was going to be a long day so we actually spent the night camping at Comb Wash.
 From the Comb Wash Campground we took the old road to Lake Powell via Comb Ridge Dugway.
 If you have never been there look close and can see two vehicles and a bulldozer that have fallen off the edge.
 That trail eventually reaches the top of Cedar Mesa and much easier roads.
 We followed easy Elk Mountain Road to the more difficult Milk Ranch Point road, 4x4 required.
 From there its about 5 miles to a small turnoff at a fence line and one mile hike to a ledge that drops into the canyon.